Skip to content

 External is finite but internal is renewable.

-External doesn’t promote greater physical and mental well-being but internal promotes both.
+External doesn’t promote greater physical and mental well-being but internal promotes both simultaneously.

-From my own experience, humans’ intrinsic nature is to be curious.
+From my own life experience and reading, humans’ intrinsic nature is to be curious.

-This experience I have, because me and my wife have been around our three children for quite a time.
+This experience I have, because my wife and I have been around our three children for quite a time.

 Have you ever seen a one year old or a two year old who’s not curious?